Using high-speed computers, multiple projectors and

 Solar System, Part I – The Rocky Planets

 Mercury, Venus, Earth, and Mars, the first four planets closest to the Sun are all displayed in brilliant, visual detail.
-As we take a tour of these “rocky” planets, so called because they consist of silicate rock and metal, we discover why physical differences among the planets makes them all so visually different.
+As we take a tour of these “rocky” planets, called rocky because they consist of silicate rock and metal, we discover why physical differences between the planets makes them all so visually different.
 Visitors will also learn why the conditions on Earth make it hospitable to life – including us!

 Solar System, Part II – Gas Giants

 Jupiter, Saturn, Uranus, and Neptune are the “gas giants” in our solar system.
-These planets are different from rocky planets because they are tremendously large and made mostly of gases, like helium and hydrogen.
+These planets are different from rocky planets because they are tremendously big and made mostly of gases, like helium and hydrogen.
 We will visit the gas giants and some of their more interesting moons.
 Pluto will be the last stop on our tour, and we will help explain why Pluto is no longer considered a planet!

 The surface of the Earth is dynamic and constantly moving.
 Through fossils and geological evidence, we have been able to track the movements of the tectonic plates.
 The continents are part of these plates, and their movements have produced major changes both in the past and during the present day.
-Even though we are not usually aware of the plates moving beneath us, this motion can contribute to natural disasters, such as earthquakes, volcanoes, and tsunamis.
+Even though we are not usually aware of the plates moving beneath us; this motion can contribute to natural disasters, such as earthquakes, volcanoes, and tsunamis.

 Weather and Climate

 Energy, in the form of light and heat, is transferred from the Sun and blankets the globe.
-As this energy moves and interacts with other physical forces in the atmosphere, our weather and climate are created.
-Using modern technologies we can now look at historic climate and see how our climate today varies from what we might have seen in the past.
+As this energy moves and interacts with other physical forces in the atmosphere our weather and climate are created.
+Using modern technologies we can now look at historic climate and see how our climate today varies from what we have seen in the past.

 Water is vital to life—over three-quarters of the human body is water.
-Photosynthesis in the ocean provides between 50–80 percent of the oxygen we use to breathe.
+Photosynthesis in the oceans provides between 50–80 percent of the oxygen we use to breathe.
 So where does water come from, and why is it so necessary for living things?
 We will track the movement of water, in its various states, through the environment as a part of the water cycle.
 We will also demonstrate the importance of conserving this natural resource.